hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 ```

 [9:05:34](#pbxzgZYL77FdWPblb1iU1FA0EVepS1w1ry-ISXlA5A8) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-It is said, that there was even implementation done, but banned by Nenad Ì†ΩÌ∏ï https://github.com/red/red/pull/4148
+It is said, that there was even implementation done, but banned by Nenad üòï https://github.com/red/red/pull/4148

 [9:08:42](#yqjBQ1gqdslub_OSvwzkiwRy2vYMKLrNP5HkgS0C1wU) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 * This issue is so often coming back, that Red should do something with it... https://github.com/red/red/issues/3133 https://github.com/red/REP/issues/62